brunohce/SimplENM/README.md

 </pre>
    </details>

 **Elevation is actually optional**.
-If you don't want to extract elevation, you can remove/comment the part of the script that computes elevation or just run it anyway, you'll get lots of error messages but everything else should work just fine.
+If you don't want to extract elevation, you can remove/comment on the part of the script that computes elevation or just run it anyway, you'll get lots of error messages but everything else should work just fine.

-I believe that the parameters that you should pay the most attention while fine tuning are the following (but check the whole script):
+I believe that the parameters that you should pay the most attention to while fine-tuning are the following (but check the whole script):

 <details><summary>Parameters:</summary>